Tools

 Commands

 current line and moves onto the next and then stops.
-Use the shortcut n
+Use the shortcut n. step

 begins to execute the statement on the current line.
 If the statement contains a function call, it steps